 Ingredients: ripe sweet watermelons.

-Cooking: the pulp is selected, rubbed through a sieve, filtered through 2-3 layers of gauze and the resulting juice is brought to a boil, stirring constantly and removing the foam.
-Then the juice is again filtered through 3–4 layers of gauze and boiled over low heat, stirring, until the volume decreases by 5–6 times and thick brown “honey” is obtained.
+Preparation: select the pulp, rub through a sieve, filter through 2-3 layers of gauze and bring the resulting juice to a boil, stirring constantly and skimming off the foam.
+Then the juice is filtered again through 3-4 layers of gauze and boiled over low heat, stirring until the volume decreases by 5-6 times and thick brown “honey” is obtained.

 Candied watermelon

-Ingredients: watermelons of the Candied variety or others - 1 kg of peeled peels, sugar - 1.5 kg, water - 4 cups, citric acid, vanillin - on the tip of a knife.
+Ingredients: watermelons of the “Candied” variety or others - 1 kg of peeled rinds, sugar - 1.5 kg, water - 4 cups, citric acid, vanillin - on the tip of a knife.

-Cooking: prepare syrup from sugar and water.
-Cut the peeled peels into small cubes and dip into sugar syrup.
-Boil for 7-10 minutes, then remove the pan from the heat and leave for 8-10 hours, then cook again for 7-10 minutes and let stand again.
+Preparation: prepare syrup from sugar and water.
+Cut peeled peels into small cubes and place in sugar syrup.
+Cook for 7–10 minutes, then remove the pan from the heat and leave for 8–10 hours, then cook again for 7–10 minutes and let stand again.
 This is repeated 4 times until the crusts become transparent.
-At the last boil, add vanillin and citric acid to the syrup.
-Drain the hot crusts in a colander, let the syrup drain, then sprinkle with granulated sugar, mix, shaking to remove excess sugar, and dry the candied fruit in a hot oven.
+During the last boiling, add vanillin and citric acid to the syrup.
+Place the hot peels in a colander, let the syrup drain, then sprinkle with granulated sugar, stir, shaking to remove excess sugar, and dry the candied fruits in a hot oven.

 Salted watermelons, whole

-Cooking: wash the watermelons well and chop them in several places to a depth of 3 cm, then lower them into a barrel with pre-prepared brine (400 g are taken into a bucket of cold water table salt and 1.2 kg of sugar, if the brine is prepared without sugar, then 700–800 g of salt is taken per bucket of water).
+Preparation: Wash the watermelons well and chop them in several places to a depth of 3 cm, then put them in a barrel with pre-prepared brine (take 400 g per bucket of cold water table salt and 1.2 kg of sugar, if the brine is prepared without sugar, then take 700–800 g of salt per bucket of water).
 The water should cover the watermelons.
-A clean cloth, a circle and a load are placed on top.
-After 3 days, take the barrel out to the cold.
+Place a clean cloth, a circle and a weight on top.
+After 3 days, take the barrel out into the cold.
 After 3 weeks, watermelons are ready to eat.

 Salted watermelon is a very exquisite delicacy.
 It is served as a side dish for meat and fish.